ryeash/doctor/README.md

 ### Core Functionality

-Pseudo-support for `javax.inject`.
+Pseudo-support for `jakarta.inject`.
 During compile, `@Scope` annotations (and others) are analyzed, and the boilerplate code to generate instances for the types is generated and wired into an infrastructure that relies on `ServiceProvider` to load/initialize the application.

-To say it in another way, the source code is analyzed to generate implementations of `jakarta.inject.Provider` and the providers are automatically wired together to support dependency injection.
+To say it in another way, the source code is analyzed to generate implementations of `jakarta.inject.Provider` and the providers are automatically wired together for dependency injection.

 ### Defining providers